solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/okta/_index.md

 ### Verify the Upstream

-Gloo Edge automatically discovers Kubernetes services automatically.
+Gloo Edge discovers Kubernetes services automatically.
 So, running the `glooctl get upstreams` command, you should be able to see a new Gloo Edge Upstream `default-httpbin-8000`, based on the naming convention `namespace-serviceName-portNumber`:

 ```shell
 % glooctl get upstreams default-httpbin-8000